 Enter the corrected figures on the return and/or schedules.
 Enter all other amounts as shown on your original return.
 If you received a refund on your original return, subtract the previous refund (exclude refund interest) from the amount of any tax paid with the original return and/or subsequent payment of the tax prior to filing the amended return.
 Enter the net amount on Schedule A, line 17.
-A net refund should be entered as a negative amount (preceded by a minus sign).
+Enter a net refund as a negative amount (preceded by a minus sign).